THE SCHOOL OF CHAMPIONS

 Professional Basketball Official

 National Basketball Association (NBA) and the Women’s National Basketball Association (WNBA).
 The first female official in any of the four major professional sports.
+Just a year after the WNBA started, Violet Palmer joined the NBA—as its first female referee.
 NCAA Division II National Champion in 1985 and 1986 with Cal Poly Pomona.
+In her career, Palmer served as a referee for 919 NBA contests, also becoming the first woman to officiate a postseason game when she did so in 2006.
+She then went on to officiate eight additional NBA playoff games over the remainder of her tenure in the league.
+She then served as a manager in the league’s operations department responsible for the training and evaluation of officials.
 Compton Senior High School , class of 1982.

 Member of the National Football League Pittsburgh Steelers, Baltimore Colts, and Washington Redskins.
 Named to the All-Pro team three times.
 Participated in Super Bowl V and VII, beating Dallas in SB V while with the Baltimore Colts and losing to the undefeated Miami Dolphins in SB VII as a member of the Washington Redskins.
 Cousin of NFL great Marvin Fleming.
 Played basketball alongside Compton’s great Freddie Goss and football at Compton Senior High School, class of 1961.